RalphHightower/blog/_posts/2024-10-29-PartyOverCountry.md

 Make no mistake: There is a singular explanation for Trump’s continued viability as a candidate.

 It would be one thing if McConnell’s support for Trump were driven by personal ambition.
 That would be awful and cynical — but it matches the attitudes of many other Republican politicians, including Trump’s own running mate JD Vance, who have publicly supported Trump even while privately vilifying him.

 Indeed, McConnell referenced this sentiment gap when asked for comment about his private remarks.
 “Whatever I may have said about President Trump pales in comparison to what JD Vance, Lindsey Graham and others have said about him, but we are all on the same team now.”

 Translation: ***We’re all a bunch of cynical, feckless cowards who will subsume our private judgment for our public ambitions.
 But at least we’re united in our cravenness.***

-However, unlike Vance and Graham, McConnell’s political path is nearing its conclusion.
+However, unlike Vance and Graham[^71], McConnell’s political path is nearing its conclusion.
 He is stepping down as Senate Republican leader at the end of this year and is unlikely to run for re-election in 2026.
 He doesn’t have to worry about alienating Trump’s supporters.

+[^71]: @RalphHightower: Senator Lindsey Graham (T-SC) is one of Trump's biggest sycophants.
+He wants to keep his golf privileges with Trump.

 Seemingly, the only possible explanation for McConnell’s continued acquiescence to Trump’s humiliation is that, as a lifelong Republican, he can’t imagine coming out against a Republican president.
 For McConnell, **loyalty to his party is greater than his support for his country.**

 For years, there’s been a raging debate in political circles as to who or what is responsible for Trump’s political rise.
 But make no mistake: There is a singular explanation for Trump’s continued viability as a candidate — a party of craven and cynical politicians who would rather endorse a narcissistic, ill-tempered and despicable liar than do what they know to be right.